aleph2c/miros/doc/batterychargingexample.rst

    110,15.80
    120,20.80

-Then using something like the following code you plot your data and the function approximation of the data:
+Then using something like the following code you plot your data and the functional approximation of the data:

 .. code-block:: python